 Burns spent time thinking about the things she enjoyed in life, and her thoughts kept coming back to food and wine.
 “I’ve been a foodie for years and loved visiting vineyards.
 I liked sampling and learning about different food and wine as I traveled and lived around the world from the Middle East to Italy to Hawaii.
 I had the sense that I wanted a lifestyle business that was food and wine-related, maybe even a bed-and-breakfast.”

-She sells wine by the glass, from nine different varieties, for $6 to $8.
-Bottles start at $15 and go up to $25.
-Other offerings include a wine club and winemaking classes, and wannabe vintners can make their very own batches of wine.
+She sells wine by the glass from 18 different varieties, for $7 to $10.
+Bottles start at $20 and go up to $35.
+Other offerings include a wine club, wine education classes, live music, tango lessons and yoga classes.
 She also serves small food dishes, such as meat and cheese, dips, and spreads.

 Senior start-ups are on a roll

-Meanwhile, approximately 29 million people—two in five Americans ages 50 to 70—are interested in starting businesses or nonprofit ventures in the next five to 10 years, according to research by Encore.org, a nonprofit that promotes second careers focused on improving communities and the world.
+Meanwhile, approximately 29 million people—2 in 5 Americans ages 50 to 70—are interested in starting businesses or nonprofit ventures in the next 5 to 10 years, according to research by Encore.org, a nonprofit that promotes second careers focused on improving communities and the world.